splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

 Get started
 ===============================

-To install and use automatic instrumentation for Linux, follow these steps:
+To install and use zero-code instrumentation for Linux, follow these steps:

 #. :ref:`auto-discovery-linux-install`
 #. :ref:`auto-discovery-linux-verify`